-Bill Capps, Music Director
+Bill Capps, Music Director Emeritus

 Bill holds a B.A. in music from Wheaton College and a Master of Music degree from University of Denver.
 In addition to conducting, he is an accomplished cellist, private music instructor, and classroom music teacher.
 Bill recently retired as general music teacher at the Aspen Country Day School after 17 years of teaching.
-He lives in Carbondale and has an active teaching studio with students of all ages.

 Shaunna Wilsky has been teaching in New Castle for the past 15 years.
 She began studying the suzuki at the age of 3 where she studied under John Kendall as well as many of teachers, at SIUE in Southern Illinois.
 After studying at the University of Evansville, she moved to Colorado.
 Shaunna teaches the Suzuki method and also likes to explore different types of music based on each child’s interests.